-Kidney beans are arguably the most widely known type of bean across cultures and are readily available almost anywhere groceries can be found.
-You can buy them ready to go in a can, or you can buy them dry and soak them.
+Rajma or kidney beans are arguably the most widely known type of bean across cultures and are readily available anywhere groceries can be found.
+You can buy them ready to go in a can or buy them dry and soak them yourself.
 It’s all about personal preference here!
-If you do choose to soak them, they’ll have to soak for a few hours until they are good and tender.
+If you do choose to soak them, they’ll have to soak overnight or for several hours until they are good and tender.

-- For a quick soak method, rinse the beans and cover in an inch of water in a saucepan.
-Bring to a boil and turn off and let them soak for an hour
+- For a quick soak method, rinse the rajma and cover them in an inch of water in a saucepan.
+Bring them to a boil, turn them off, and let them soak for an hour.

-A legume of many names, chickpeas are also known as garbanzo beans, Kabuli Chana, white chickpeas, and Egyptian peas.
-Chickpeas have a nutty flavor that makes a delicious base for curries and spicy dishes like chana masala in Indian cuisine.
+A legume of many names, chole or chickpeas are also known as garbanzo beans, Kabuli Chana, white chickpeas, and Egyptian peas.
+Chole have a nutty flavor that makes a delicious base for curries and spicy dishes like chana masala in Indian cuisine.
 In Mediterranean cuisine, they also feature in creamy hummus, a great crunch in salads, or a yummy addition to your rice dish.

-- While rinsing dry chickpeas, make sure to look for pebbles or debris as they easily blend in and hide
+- While rinsing dry chickpeas, look for pebbles or debris as they can easily hide.

 What is Toor Dal?

-Yellow pigeon peas are a must-have in west and south India.
-Rich in protein and folic acid, these peas are used in many dishes across India.
-They’re typically sold split and skinned.
-Similar to Chana Dal, yellow pigeon peas can go from store to table rather quickly, as they do not require soaking.
+Toor dal or yellow pigeon peas are a must-have in Western and Southern India.
+Rich in protein and folic acid, they’re typically sold split and skinned.
+Like chana dal, toor dal can go from store to table rather quickly, as they do not require soaking.
 These make for a good pairing with amazing rice dishes.

-- After cooking, rinse them again to get rid of any foam that happened while cooking
+- After cooking, rinse them again to remove any foam that happened while cooking.

-Black eyed peas are a relatively soft bean that doesn’t need to be soaked before use.
-They’re typically used for a variety of curries in Indian culture and can be used similarly to white chickpeas.
-They can be ready in under 30 minutes if you boil them, and are an overall low-maintenance legume.
-They really do blend into the perfect curries because of their soft nature.
+Lobia or black-eyed peas are soft beans that don’t need to be soaked before use.
+They’re typically used for various curries in Indian culture and can be used similarly to white chickpeas.
+They can be ready in under 30 minutes if you boil them and are an overall low-maintenance legume.
+They blend into curry dishes perfectly due to their soft nature.

-- While you don’t have to soak these overnight, it’s always easier to cook if you do
+- While you don’t have to soak lobia overnight, it’s always easier to cook if you do.

 What is Urad Dal?

-Black gram lentils are about the same size as the mung bean.
+Urad dal or black gram lentils are about the same size as the mung bean.
 They’re rich in protein, fat, and carbohydrates.
-Black gram lentils are widely used in India for papadums, or a thin, crisp seasoned dough that’s fried or cooked with dry heat.
+Black gram lentils are widely used in India for papadums, thin, crisp seasoned dough fried or cooked with dry heat.
 They’re also an integral component of dal makhani (buttery lentils).

-When used whole, it has a distinctly stronger flavor than the split and skinned variety.
+When used whole, urad dal has a distinctly stronger flavor than the split and skinned variety.
 Black gram is a harder lentil, so it takes a little longer to cook.
-In this case, soaking is definitely recommended.
+In this case, soaking is recommended.

-- Like the others, make sure to rinse these prior to cooking
+- Like the others, make sure to rinse these before cooking.

 What is Urad Dal with Skin?